ACLS (Advanced Cardiovascular Life Support) and BLS (Basic Life Support) Blended Learning Bundle

 Students must complete both the BLS online course and the ACLS online course before showing up for the in-person BLS and ACLS Skills Sessions, and provide proof of completion to the instructor.
 There is an option to purchase the online courses when enrolling in the Skills Sessions.

 For ACLS, students must also have basic ECG interpretation skills.
 ECG analysis is not taught in this class.
 If you are unsure of your ability to interpret ECGs, please attempt the AHA ACLS Precourse Self-Assessment to evaluate your skills.
-If you need help with ECG interpretation, please contact us for private tutoring sessions.
+If you need help with Basic ECG Interpretation, please contact us for private tutoring sessions.

 This course is intended for healthcare professionals who either direct or participate in the management of cardiopulmonary arrest or other cardiovascular emergencies, and personnel in emergency response.
-This may include physicians, nurses, paramedics, physician assistants, pharmacists, respiratory therapists, radiology technicians, etc.
+This may include physicians, nurses, paramedics, physician assistants, pharmacists, respiratory therapists, radiology technicians, etc. This class is appropriate for initial or renewal ACLS and BLS certification.